tydo83/todui-4/README.md

 2. Wire it all together, with an option in our menu that ask the user which todo to toggle, and an `interface.question` call that gives `node` a function to call when the user enters their todo's number.

+### Removing Completed

+This one's a filter operation, cutting down our todos to just those that aren't complete yet.
+Remember `filter`?
+Yeah, you remember them.

+* Wire it up!
+We don't need to ask a followup question for once, just run a function if their menu input is `3`.
+We don't need to know what their new todo is called, or remove/toggle an existing one... as soon as they select 3, we have all the info we need.
+So just make a new function (so that our code isn't right in the middle of our menu-handling function), and call it.
+* Now!
+We're not doing any `return`ing in this code, and we'll keep to that paradigm.
+Instead, we're going to _reassign_ our `todos` array to be a filtered version of itself.
+This means going up to where we made our `todos` variable and changing its assignment from `const` to `let`.
+* Now that that's set up, we can reassign `todos` to be the result of calling `todos.filter` and passing it a function (inline and arrow if you wanna push yourself!) that returns true if the given todo is not complete).
+That's a lot in one bullet point, but... you can do it!
+* If `.filter` is a little busy for your current syntax skills, you could always make a new empty array, loop through `todos`, and only `.push` into the new array if the current todo is incomplete.
+Then reassign `todos` to be that now-no-longer-empty array.
+Manual is always good anyway for reminding us how `.filter` works!

+### Stretch Goals

+Coming soon!